marosan28/pup-power/README.md

 Pup Power is a website made for a Dog Leisure Centre based in Dublin, Ireland.
 It's a first ever Dog-Only Leisure Centre.
-The centre is hoping to encourage pet owners to better care about their dogs health.
+The centre is hoping of encouraging pet owners to better care about their dogs health.
-Facilities include
-indoor and outdoor pools,
-100 acre playground with all the commodities, large gym and a bar.
+Facilities include indoor and outdoor pools, 100 acre playground with all the commodities, large gym and a bar.
 [View the live project here.]()

 ![App Screenshot]()